 Minimum system requirements

-VIPRE Antivirus is extremely limited in how many systems it works with.
-According to VIPRE Security, you need 1 GB of RAM and 1 GB of hard-drive space.
-You’ll also need either a 32-bit or 64-bit version of one of the following operating systems:
+Due to the advanced software used, VIPRE Antivirus is extremely limited in how many operating systems it works with.
+According to VIPRE Security, you need 1 GB of RAM and 1 GB of hard-drive space for Windows computers, and 2 GB of RAM for Mac computers.

-- Windows 7 Service Pack 1 + Convenience Rollup
+- Windows 7 Service Pack 2 or Convenience Rollup

 Installation and setup

 The signup and installation process for VIPRE was fairly easy.
 Positively, VIPRE avoids suspicious sign-up and purchasing schemes that result in users accidentally tacking on unwanted or undesired services.
-Instead, when you go to choose the home version of the product you’re given just the software, with the option to select two potential add-ons (a backup CD and a subscription for the mobile version).
-That’s it.
+Instead, when you go to choose the home version of the product you’re given just the software and how many computers and years of service you want.